bveitch/NLOPS/README.md

 ![HSIReconstruction](examples/hsi/astronaut_spectra.png)

-*Reconstructed spectra at various point of an RGB image. `Direct` refers to a direct solve of the least-squares data fitting term, whilst `L1-bound` solves the bound constrained problem under an L1 norm.*
+*Reconstructed spectra at various point of an RGB image. `Direct` refers to a direct solve of the least-squares data fitting term (L2), whilst `L1-bound` solves the bound constrained problem under an L1 norm.*

 #### Euler-Maruyama